ystia/yorc/doc/bootstrap.rst

   * python-pip
   * zip/unzip
   * openssh-client
+  * openssl (to generate certificates when they are not provided)
   * wget

 This basic installation on the local host will attempt to install without sudo privileges